 “About 85 percent of patients will feel better without surgical intervention, but for patients like Kay who continue to experience persistent pain, surgery is the best way to help them resume their normal daily activities – pain-free,” says Dr. Youderian.

-Saddleback Memorial’s comprehensive shoulder surgery program offers patients the expertise of orthopedic surgeons specifically trained in advanced shoulder surgery, like Dr. Youderian, and nurses, while anesthesiologists apply advanced pain management techniques for maximum comfort during and after surgery.
+Saddleback Medical Center’s comprehensive shoulder surgery program offers patients the expertise of orthopedic surgeons specifically trained in advanced shoulder surgery, like Dr. Youderian, and nurses, while anesthesiologists apply advanced pain management techniques for maximum comfort during and after surgery.
 With Kay, anesthesiologist Bryan Fong, M.D., used an interscalene nerve block to target the specific nerves in and around Kay’s shoulder.

 "Peripheral nerve blocks can help minimize side effects from IV pain medications so that patients can focus on healing and recovery," says Dr. Fong.